GRAINS-Soy dives on China's economic uncertainty

 "There is some rain around in the drier areas of the cornbelt.
 On the corn, it's probably too late to do any good, but certainly some rain would be helpful to the bean yield," said Chuck Shelby, president of Risk Management Commodities.

-Wheat felt pressure as two more ships carrying grain left Ukraine's Black Sea ports on Saturday, bringing the total number of vessels to depart the country under a U.N.-brokered deal to 16.

-Ukraine's grain exports are down 46% year on year at 2.65 million tonnes so far in the 2022/23 season, the agriculture ministry said on Monday.
+U.S. corn crop conditions beat analysts' consensus expectation of 53%, with the USDA rating 57% of the crop as good-to-excellent as of Aug.
+14. Soybeans were rated 58% good-to-excellent, in line with analysts' estimates, while spring wheat was pegged at 64% good-to-excellent, one percentage point higher than estimates.

-(Reporting by Christopher Walljasper Additional reporting by Nigel Hunt Editing by Mark Potter)
+(Reporting by Christopher Walljasper Additional reporting by Nigel Hunt Editing by Mark Potter and Richard Chang)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))